Staying in Balance Acupuncture

 |

 AuthorIn practice for over 20 years, Bonnie Diamond offers individualized, heart-centered care using a pain-free, Japanese style of acupuncture.
 Her work is influenced by her nine year struggle with and complete recovery from Chronic Fatigue Syndrome.
-Archives
+Categories

 All